nalbury/bailer/README.md

 # Bailer

+**Please Note**
+This project is extremely untested and WIP.
+Use at your own risk.

 Bail out your leaky cluster.

 Bailer is an event driven service that can run a kubernetes job in response to a Prometheus AlertManager payload.